 Do you like coffee?
 Do you like pasta?
 Do you like delicious times with beachfront views?
 We’re already halfway through the year, but Sydney is still going strong with a batch of new places to eat and drink.
 It’s hard to keep up with what’s good, so we’ve compiled this handy checklist for your dining pleasure.

-Sydney, it’s time to make room for your food baby, here are all the bangin’ new openings we’re excited about this May.
+Here are all the new openings we’re excited about in Sydney this June.

 Staple Bread & Necessities

 Staple Bread & Necessities is a tiny bakery tucked in Seaforth focusing purely on loaves of bread and croissant-style pastries.
 The dream, no?
 Staple’s award-winning loaf (AKA the country sourdough) will take you to literal bread heaven (trust us, that is an actual place), and after you discover their croissants, and for those a little more extra, chocolate croissants, you won’t want to leave.
 This bakery is only open Friday to Sunday, so get there quickly because this one’s the real MVP.